 The first time I went to the school was in late August 2007.
 I had to go with the CEO of my dispatching company.
 She picked me up at the station nearest to the school in her SUV.
 She’s a Japanese woman who speaks English very well.
-We made small talk in the car while heading to the school.
+We made small talk in the SUV while heading to the school.
 When we got to the school, I was surprised.
 It looked like a prison, but without the grass.

 The Principal was tall and lanky.
 He was much taller than the average Japanese man.
 He demeanor was calm.
 His face was fixed into a warm and friendly smile.

 They were surprised about my Japanese level.
-I said I had been in Japan for almost two years.
+I again said I had been in Japan for two years.
 The Principal, in Japanese, said, “Yeah, Canadians are pretty good workers.
 We’ve had trouble with the English and Americans before.
 Canadians are good.”
 I nodded and had a sip of the green tea on the table.